gonwan/dotfiles/docs/centos7.md

 ### NOTE

 neovim requires more recent version of glibc, which will be installed by Homebrew.
 So multiple versions of glibc are installed and managed. `patchelf` seems to be used to modify rpath of binary files.
-It complains about missing symbols when running `ldd`:
+It complains about missing symbols when running system `ldd`:
 ```
 # ldd $(which nvim)
 /home/linuxbrew/.linuxbrew/bin/nvim: /lib64/libc.so.6: version `GLIBC_2.33' not found (required by /home/linuxbrew/.linuxbrew/bin/nvim)